 Surgical Safety It is Our Motivation

-Minimally Invasive Surgery (MIS) is quickly being adopted because of its reduction in surgical trauma compared to open surgery; however there are still issues associated with this improved surgical procedure.
+MIS is quickly being adopted because of its reduction in surgical trauma compared to open surgery; however there are still issues associated with this improved surgical procedure.
 The main disadvantages are:

 Lack of training or inexperience of surgeon.

 Minimal feedback provided by the surgical endoscope camera view.

 Deprived sense of touch increasing risk of accidental injury - leading to longer recovery time, hospital stays AND post-operative complications.